jesseplymale/jesseplymale.github.io/aboutMe.markdown

 ## About Me

 I like to run.
 I used to do crazier things like half-marathons but nowadays a 3 or 4 mile run is perfect for me.
+[Arbor Hills Nature Preserve](http://www.plano.gov/facilities.aspx?page=detail&rid=20) and [White Rock Lake](http://www.whiterocklake.org/) are great places to run and enjoy nature at the same time.

 I like to dance--but not solo!
 [Swing dancing](http://www.dsds.org) and country dancing are my favorites.